riichi/chombo.club/_posts/en/2023-10-06-hatsumi-taikai.markdown

 If you want to drop by a shop, we can recommend getting off 1 stop earlier, on the **Norymberska** stop.
 There is a supermarket just next to the stop.
+(Please note that because of Polish laws, it will be closed on Sunday)

 The tournament venue also offers a free of charge parking space.